-Teach the Wonderful World of Plants - Now recruiting for the 2016 docent class!
+Teach the Wonderful World of Plants

 Are you a lover of gardening and botany?
 Do you love to share your passion with others, enjoying learning and talking with the public?
 Are you looking to become involved in a rewarding volunteer experience?
 Consider becoming a docent at the Botanical Gardens educating visitors of all ages!